Soviet invasion of Poland: Treaty negotiations

 German troops occupied Prague on 15 March 1939.
 In mid-April, the Soviet Union, Britain and France began trading diplomatic suggestions regarding a political and military agreement to counter potential further German aggression.
 Poland did not participate in these talks.
 The tripartite discussions focused on possible guarantees to participating countries should German expansionism continue.
 The Soviets did not trust the British or the French to honour a collective security agreement, because they had refused to react against the Nationalists during the Spanish Civil War and let the occupation of Czechoslovakia happen without effective opposition.
 The Soviet Union also suspected that Britain and France would seek to remain on the sidelines during any potential Nazi-Soviet conflict.
-Stalin, however, had through his emissaries, been conducting secret talks with Nazi Germany as early as 1936 and according to Robert C. Grogin (author of Natural Enemies), a mutual understanding with Hitler had always been his preferred diplomatic solution.
+Robert C. Grogin (author of Natural Enemies) contends that Stalin, had been "putting out feelers to the Nazis" through his personal emissaries as early as 1936 and desired a mutual understanding with Hitler as a diplomatic solution.
 The Soviet leader sought nothing short of an ironclad guarantee against losing his sphere of influence, and aspired to create a north–south buffer zone from Finland to Romania, conveniently established in the event of an attack.
 The Soviets demanded the right to enter these countries in case of a security threat.
 Talks on military matters, that had begun in mid-August, quickly stalled over the topic of Soviet troop passage through Poland in the event of a German attack.
 British and French officials pressured the Polish government to agree to the Soviet terms.
 However, Polish officials bluntly refused to allow Soviet troops to enter Polish territory upon expressing grave concerns that once Red Army troops had set foot on Polish soil, they might decline demands to leave.
 Thereupon Soviet officials suggested that Poland's objections be ignored and that the tripartite agreements be concluded.
 The British refused the proposal, fearing that such a move would encourage Poland to establish stronger bilateral relations with Germany.